suryabisht00/suryabisht00/README.md

 # Welcome to the suryabisht00 Repository

 ## Introduction
 Hello there!
 I'm suryabisht00, and this is my GitHub repository.
-I have a passion for programming and have experience in various technologies, including Git, Python, C, C++, MySQL, and front-end development.
+I have a passion for programming and have experience in various technologies, including Git, Python, C, C++, MySQL, and full-stack web development.
 This repository is where I showcase my projects and share my knowledge.

 ## Technologies I Work With